 Meteoroid, Meteor, Meteorite

-If you have ever witnessed a shooting star, you have witnessed a meteor.
+If you have ever witnessed a shooting star, you witnessed a meteor.
 Sometimes so many of them happen at once that it is called a meteor shower.
-Luckily, because the Earth has an atmospheric layer called the mesosphere, most meteors burn up before reaching the Earth's surface.
-When they do, they are called meteorites.
-Most of the time, they are harmless, but some meteor impacts have devastated Earth's life.
+Luckily, because the Earths an atmospheric layer called the mesosphere, which allows most meteors to burn up before reaching the Earth's surface.
+When they do, they are referred to as meteorites.
+Most of the time, they are harmless, but some meteor impacts have been devastating to life on Earth.
 Studying the difference between meteoroids, meteors, and meteorites integrates perfectly with the First Great Lesson.
-I used this lesson with my older students to introduce the possibility that essential components for life may have traveled to Earth billions of years ago via meteorite.
+With my older students, I used this lesson to introduce the possibility that essential components for life may have travelled to Earth billions of years ago via a meteorite.

-This game is loosely based on popular games like NIMBY and Newcomb.
-This game will have your students throwing hundreds of times in one class alone.
-Plus, the students will experience the difference between a meteoroid, meteor, and meteorite.
+This game, inspired by popular games like NIMBY and Newcomb, is designed to be a blast.
+Your students will throw hundreds of times in one class alone, experiencing the thrill of the game and the difference between a meteoroid, a meteor, and a meteorite.

 Materials: